learn-academy-2023-bravo/week-4-assessment-drfudd2001/interview-questions.md

 Your answer:

-- Blocks in Ruby: A "block" in Ruby is a way of writing a short piece of code that can be "passed in" to another method to be used.
-Blocks are often used to perform a task repeatedly or to sort data.
+- Blocks in Ruby: A block in Ruby is basically a way to write a short piece of code that can be "passed in" to another method to be used.
+Think of it like a tool that you can plug in to different machines to get different results.
+Blocks are really handy for tasks that you need to do repeatedly or for sorting data, like if you're organizing a closet and you want to sort your clothes by color or size.
+You can write a block of code to handle that task, and then just "pass it in" to different methods as needed.
+It's like having a Swiss Army knife for your code - versatile and efficient!
 Here's an example:
     ```rb
     # This method calls the block repeatedly with each number in the list
     def do_something_with_each_number(numbers)